thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 ### Managing a movie Watchlist
-* The item could only contain a file path
+* in this example : the items could only contain : a movie file path
 * the code will, all by itself, retrieve the duration of the movie, the size of the file
 * the user will be prompted for which movie is the most important for him
-* The final ranking could be a weighed sum : `importance_ELO + duration_ELO + 1.2*size_ELO`
+* The final ranking could be a weighted sum : `importance_ELO + duration_ELO + 1.2*size_ELO`
-* This should allow the user to watch film that are taking the most space but are also important and don't last 4 hours.
+* This should allow the user to watch movies that are taking the most space but are also important while not lasting 4 hours.

 ### Managing a list where items have to be done in a specific order (example : errands, diy builiding)
-* The item could only contain a goal in text form
+* in this example : the items could only contain : a goal in text format
 * The user will be prompted with the question : "Which item should be done first"
 * The answer will change the ELO score of each item
 * The final ranking should quickly converge towards the correct order for steps.
 Probably works for finding the shorted path if you have errands